boxesandglue/ets/Readme.md

 This software repository contains a JavaScript frontend for the typesetting library [“Boxes and Glue”](https://github.com/boxeandglue/boxesandglue) which is an algorithmic typesetting machine in the spirits of TeX.

+## Installation

+You can get a precompiled binary from [the releases page](https://github.com/boxesandglue/ets/releases) or build the software yourself (see below).

+## Documentation

+The documentation is available at <https://boxesandglue.dev/ets/>.

 ## Build